 BA (Wales) MA (Cardiff) PGCE

-- Adrian has been the pastor of Carmarthen Evangelical Church since April 2017, a role he assumed after seven years as the pastor of his home church, Bryngolwg Free Mission.
+- Adrian is currently engaged in itinerant preaching after pastoring churches in the South Wales Valleys and in Carmarthen.
 Prior to that he taught Welsh in a Valleys secondary school.
 He was himself a student on the EMW Theological Training Course from 2007 to 2011.
 He graduated in Welsh and History from Cardiff University and holds a Masters degree in Welsh from the same institution.
 His desire is that more and more Christians will come to know in a greater measure the God we serve today from studying His mighty deeds in previous generations (Psalm 145:3-4).
 He is married to Naomi and is an avid watcher of sport, particularly football, cricket and snooker!

 Rev. Philip Eveson

 BA (Wales.)
 MA (Cantab.)
 M.Th.
 (London) Biblical Studies: Old Testament

 - I served churches in South Wales before ministering at the Kensit Evangelical Church, Finchley for 25 years.
 Since the London Seminary began I have lectured in the biblical languages and literature, especially Old Testament exegesis and theology and in the ten years before my retirement I was the Principal.
 I still give occasional lectures on Old Testament subjects at the seminary.
 Over the years, I have also had the privilege of preaching and lecturing in many parts of the world.
 My book The Great Exchange was one of the first to draw attention to the views of N T Wright.
 Other works include commentaries on Genesis, Leviticus and Psalms, the lives of Matthew Henry and Martyn Lloyd-Jones and a history of the 1904 revival as it affected North Wales.
 Besides relaxing with the grandchildren, I enjoy gardening and playing the piano and organ.